Maniac (Conan Gray song)

 "Maniac" is a song by American singer-songwriter Conan Gray.
 Republic Records released it as the third single from his debut studio album Kid Krow on October 24, 2019.
 "Maniac" was written by Gray and Dan Nigro, who also produced the song.
 The song has been certified Platinum in Australia, Brazil, Canada and the United States, becoming his first certifications in all four countries.
 In early 2020, the song was successful on international mainstream pop radio.
 It had gained 50 million accumulative streams on Spotify by January 2020, before clocking 90 million streams only two months later.
-The song also became trending on the video-sharing platform TikTok, debuting in the app's Top 25 trending chart.
+The song also trended on the video-sharing platform TikTok, debuting in the app's Top 25 trending chart.

 Composition and lyrics

 Gray wrote "Maniac" in the shower after receiving a sobbing text message from an ex-lover at midnight.
 The ex had supposedly been spreading rumors about how Gray was "some freak who wouldn't leave them alone" he continues, "when in reality, they were the freak."
 He referred to the song as "a cathartic post break-up song dedicated to psychotic exes."
 Madeline Roth of MTV described the song as "a total '80s fever dream, marked by shimmering synths and Gray's quirky lyrics about a fickle ex who leaves him simultaneously amused and hurt."